Praneetatmuri/RefundOps/README.md

 ## 📋 Overview

-**RefundOps** is an intelligent, AI-powered automation system designed to streamline flight refund processing for airlines.
-It monitors email inboxes for refund requests, extracts relevant flight information using Google's Gemini AI, and automatically processes refunds through airline portals using browser automation.
+**RefundOps** is an intelligent, AI-powered autonomous agent designed to transform flight disruptions into seamless rebooking experiences.
+It doesn't just process refunds; it orchestrates a complete recovery workflow.
+It monitors email inboxes for cancellation notices, extracts flight data with Gemini AI, executes airline refunds, and autonomously finds/holds the best alternative flights on Skyscanner-style interfaces.

 ### 🎯 Problem Statement

-Processing flight refunds manually is:
+Flight cancellations are a traveler's nightmare:
-- **Time-consuming**: Each refund takes 8-10 minutes of manual work
+- **Refund Friction**: Manual airline refund portals are confusing and slow.
-- **Error-prone**: Human errors in data entry cause delays
+- **Rebooking Stress**: Finding a new flight under pressure is error-prone.
-- **Expensive**: Requires dedicated staff for repetitive tasks
+- **Data Fragmentation**: Switching between emails, portals, and search engines wastes hours.

-### 💡 Our Solution
+### 💡 Our Solution: The "Refund ➡️ Rebook" Loop

-RefundOps automates the entire refund workflow:
+RefundOps automates the entire disruption recovery:
-1. **Monitors** email inbox for refund requests
+1. **Monitors** inbox for cancellation alerts or refund requests.
-2. **Extracts** PNR, airline, and customer details using AI
+2. **Extracts** PNR, airline, and route details using Gemini AI.
-3. **Routes** requests to the appropriate airline bot
+3. **Refunds** the original flight via automated interaction with airline portals.
-4. **Processes** refunds automatically through airline portals
+4. **Rebooks** by autonomously searching Skyscanner, analyzing options, and holding the best available seat.
-5. **Tracks** all processed refunds with statistics
+5. **Tracks** recovery stats (time saved, money recovered) in a real-time Command Center.

 ---